28 Little Things You Can Do Right Now to Make Your Marriage Happier

 Say thank you at least once a day

 You thank others for little courtesies, but do you thank your partner?
 To avoid taking each other for granted, try to show your appreciation at least once a day.
 Say it like you mean it—even if it’s in response to something that’s his or her “job” (like washing the dishes).
 If there’s something you appreciate, large or small, speak up!

 Do something for your partner that you did when you were newlyweds

 Bake a batch of homemade brownies.
 Send flowers just because.
 Tuck little notes into his briefcase or leave private messages on her voice mail.
 Not only will you generate new emotional connections, but thinking back on your honeymoon period will also help you reconnect to those warm memories.
 Here’s marriage advice for newlyweds every couple could use.

 When you were courting, did you talk for hours about current events or the meaning of life?
 And now all you seem to talk about now is the grocery list or how much to spend on a new sofa?
-Asking about each other's day isn't enough.
-Try this: One night while you're in front of the TV or in the car, make a remark about something your partner deeply cares about that's bigger than the both of you—sports, politics, anything to get the ball rolling.
-Keep it rolling!
-Also, don't forget to share funny stories too; a recent study found that sharing humorous experiences significantly reduced the amount of conflict couples felt.
+Asking about each other’s day isn’t enough.
+Try this: One night while you’re in front of the TV or in the car, make a remark about something your partner deeply cares about that’s bigger than the both of you—sports, politics, anything to get the ball rolling.
+When it comes to your relationships, it might be useful to listen to your mother’s advice.

 Whether you’re at a party, a business meeting, or just strolling down the street, give him or her subtle signals of your connection.
 Hold his hand.
 Smile at her.
 Put your arm around her.
 And never, ever, make fun of your partner in public.